Paris Fontaine de Leda Fountain in Jardin du Luxembourg

 Yet the architect in charge of promenades and parks in Paris, called Gabriel Davioud, wanted to preserve the fountain, and eventually he came up with the idea of placing the fountain at the back of the Fontaine de Medicis, which at the time was also being relocated within the Jardin du Luxembourg and reconstructed.

-And although the Fontaine de Leda is one of the very little known fountains, this is still classified as an historical monument in Paris that can be seen today, if you take the time to go round to the back of the Medici Fountain located in the Jardin du Luxembourg.
+And although the Fontaine de Leda is one of the very little known fountains, this is still classified as an historical Paris monument that can be seen today, if you take the time to go round to the back of the Medici Fountain located in the Jardin du Luxembourg.

 Now as you have no doubt gathered from earlier, the Fontaine de Leda is literally positioned on the back of the Fontaine de Medicis, which is situated within the Jardin du Luxembourg, and you will find this on the north-east corner of the gardens close to the Palais du Luxembourg.

-Located within the 6th Arrondissement, as for getting to this historical monument and fountain via public transport in Paris, the nearest Metro stations are the Vavin stop serving line 4 or the Notre Dame des Champs stop serving line 12.
+Located within the 6th Arrondissement, as for getting to this historical monument and water fountain via Paris public transport, the nearest Metro stations are the Vavin stop serving line 4 or the Notre Dame des Champs stop serving line 12.